Strategic Value of Marketing and the Role of Marketers

 Strategic Importance of Marketing

-The limited perspective of most CEOs on marketing makes them do silly things.
-However, they alone cannot be blamed because the pressure of short term results is so high on them that rather than focusing on long term impact from marketing, they keep using it for driving sales.
+The limited perspective of most CEOs on marketing makes them do awkward things.
+However, they alone cannot be blamed because the pressure of short term results is on most CEOs is so high that rather than focusing on long term impact from marketing, they use it mainly to drive sales.
 It is why rather than seeing marketing as a strategic function and investing in it for long term value, they see it as an expenditure for generating revenue and profits.
-Not just Kotler, but most top marketers of this era stress on the strategic value of marketing for full impact.
+Not just Kotler, but most top marketers of the era stress on the strategic value of marketing for full impact.
 The idea is to not to see it as a function but to see it as a part of the strategic team as Nirmalya Kumar of London Business school has noted in his book "Marketing as Strategy: Understanding the CEO's Agenda for Driving Growth and Innovation".
 The book underlines the strategic value of marketing for achieving long term impact and not just shot term revenue and profits.
 Nirmalya spells out how marketers can prove their strategic value in their organizations and make their businesses win.
-The problem is that marketing is being seen in seclusion and as distinct from other functions, which consumes money and always asks for more.
+The problem is that marketing is being seen in seclusion and as distinct from other functions.
+The marketing function consumes money and always asks for more.
 The task before the marketers is not easy and companies and leaders are looking for real impact.
 If marketers are to prove their strategic value for their companies, they need to use a broader outlook and not just remain stuck with the four P's.

 Challenges Before the Marketers

-The problem as he spells out is how these roles are seen across organizations.
-These marketers are not seen as strategists providing strategic support to the CEOs, helping them lead initiatives with organization wide and long term impact but as tacticians that are mainly immersed in the four P's and not going beyond product, place, price and promotion.
+The problem as Nirmalya spells out is how these roles are seen across organizations.
+These marketers are not seen as strategists providing strategic support to the CEOs, helping them lead initiatives with organization wide and long term impact but as tacticians, who mainly remain immersed in the four P's and not going beyond product, place, price and promotion.
 This Nirmalya sees as a short sighted perspective on marketing.
-However, there is also a strong reason that these CEOs are forced to wear this limited perspective.
+However, there is also a strong reason that these CEOs are forced to keep this limited perspective.
 The pressure from investors and shareholders on them to create short term financial value is high and it makes them lose sight of the long term value of marketing.
 You will easily encounter roles like COO (Chief Operating Officer), CFO (Chief Financial Officer), and even CTO (Chief Technology Officer), but coming across a Chief Marketing Officer (CMO) is difficult.
-Marketers must not think that the CEO or someone else will help them acquire the position but the burden is on the marketers themselves to excite the fire and prove their value.
+Marketers must not think that the CEO or someone else will help them acquire the position but the burden is on the marketers themselves to prove their value.
 CEOs remain unsure if the spending on marketing is going to generate real returns.
-In such a scenario, it is upon the marketers themselves that their ideas can excite the CEOs and have definite organization-wide and bottom line impact.
+In such a scenario, it is upon the marketers themselves that their ideas excite the CEOs and have definite organization-wide and bottom line impact.

 Strategic Value from Marketing